 CHILDREN: ♦♦♦♦♦ – This is an excellent site for children.
 Cogden Beach is a clean, sandy beach at the eastern end and there is a cafe with toilets at Hive Beach to the west.
 It also makes a wonderful family walk from Cogden car park to Hive Beach cafe and back along the coastal path.

-ACCESS: ♦♦♦♦♦ – Access is very easy, with nearby parking at Cogden or Hive Beach.
+ACCESS: ♦♦♦♦♦ – Access is very easy, with nearby parking at Cogden or Hive Beach..

 TYPE: – Fossils are found in the clay cliffs and within loose slabs of rock at the eastern end of the section.

 Fossil collecting requires some persistence at this site.
 At Cogden Beach, as the low cliffs appear, the Frome Clay reveals a white cementstone bed, which is fractured, with pieces loose on the beach.
 Some mudstones also appear at beach level and the cliff is somewhat degraded, due to landslip.
 Both the cementstone and mudstone reveal bivalves and small gastropods.
 However, the most common find are slabs of blue-grey oyster bed.
+After storms, the cliffs can provide much in the way of debris, which is often strewn over the beach and in which a range of benthic fauna can be found, especially oysters and other bivalves.

 The cliff increases in height towards Hive Beach and is known as Cliff End.
 Here, the Boueti Bed is exposed in the irregular ground immediately inshore of the cliff edge.
 Weathered brachiopods occur on the surface and include Goniorhychia boueti, Avonthyris langonensis and Dictyothyris coarctata.
-The cliffs below, at beach level, may also contain these brachiopods, but it requires hard work to find them.
+The cliffs below, at beach level, may also contain these brachiopods, but it often requires hard work to find them.
 The Boueti Bed defines the base of the Forest Marble Formation, which overlies the Frome Clay.
 More common are serpulid tubes and bivalves (particularly Gryphaea).
 Corals and echinoids are also present, but are rare.

 The fossils are Jurassic (Bathonian) in age.
 The Boueti Bed defines the base of the Forest Marble Formation, which overlies the Frome Clay.